 A friend’s Facebook post has me thinking almost non-stop about this idea, no justice no peace.
 She didn’t state it that way.
 What she said was, “Calling for peace when there is no justice is not the solution.”
-Which sounds much more polite considering the slogan has acquired a reputation synonymous with fighting and a variety of unbecoming behaviors.
+This sounds more polite.
+But, it communicates the same truth.

 My friend attached to her post and encouraged us to re-read Dr. King’s “Letter from Birmingham Jail.”
 I did.
 It is remarkable to me how applicable the truth of his experience still is to ours today.
-He eloquently addresses the egregious offenses of his day with sentences whose truths still ring a wake up bell in our hearts releasing shudders clear across our current experiences more than 50 years from the day they were written.
+He eloquently addressed the egregious offenses of his day with sentences that still ring a wake-up bell in our hearts and release shudders clear across our current experiences more than 50 years from the day they were written.

 These are a few of Dr. King’s words:

 “You deplore the demonstrations that are presently taking place…but I am sorry that [you] did not express a similar concern for the conditions that brought the demonstrations into being.”